 Before the start of the semester, the advisors help students plan for their next courses.
 Students register for courses through Edusoft, the online platform that allows advisors to look through all registered courses and make adjustments in alignment with the student's progress and abilities.
 The platform is also used by advisors to monitor the academic performance of their students.
 They arrange at least two meetings per semester to discuss issues affecting the student's academic achievement.
-During the discussion with the experts, the students confirm that they all have an academic advisor. week to reinforce learning of the subject material.
+During the discussion with the experts, the students confirm that they all have an academic advisor.

+After class hours, the lecturers organise additional consultations for at least one hour per week to reinforce learning of the subject material.
 Students can then ask about exercises or revisit class content.